ExistensialReset/flowmosr/guides/ethics_care/ETHICS_AND_CARE.md

 A person does not owe ideological agreement in exchange for their Baseline.

+A person is not required to become a particular kind of person in order to deserve care.

 ---

-## 5. CONSENT AND PERSONAL BOUNDARIES
+## 5. CONSENT, PRIVACY, AND PERSONAL BOUNDARIES

 Consent must be: